 It happens, because we know what we want minute to minute – yet we don’t consider our grand goal in living.

 Our culture doesn’t encourage us to think about what we want to strive for, and worse provides us with endless distractions, so we don’t ever have to.
 We work hard for money believing that if we only buy enough stuff, we have a life that is both meaningful and fulfilling.
-We feel comfortable to spend our days “seeking an interesting mix of affluence, social status, and pleasure.”
-In other words we pursue an enlightened form of hedonism.
+We feel comfortable spending our days “seeking an interesting mix of affluence, social status, and pleasure.”
+In other words, we pursue an enlightened form of hedonism.

 In this light, we might ask ourselves: would it be better to adopt a Philosophy of Life instead?